Chronic Fatigue Syndrome (Myalgic Encephalomyelitis)

 Medication Summary

-No drugs have been FDA-approved for CFS treatment.
-Clinical trials have found that antiviral agents are ineffective in relieving the symptoms of CFS.[22]
+No drugs are FDA approved for the treatment of ME/CFS.
+Clinical trials have found that antiviral agents are ineffective in relieving the symptoms of CFS.[41]
 Various medications have been shown to be ineffective, including antibiotics, glucocorticoids, liver extract, chelating agents, intravenous (IV) vitamins, vitamin B-12, and IV or oral vitamin or mineral supplements.
 Antidepressants have no major role in the treatment of CFS.

 A randomized placebo-controlled double-blind trial to evaluate the effect of cytokine inhibition with anakinra, a recombinant human interleukin-1 (IL-1) receptor antagonist, was conducted and did not show any improvement in fatigue severity both in the short term (4 weeks) or the long term (6 months).[42]
 Future studies may evaluate inhibition of other cytokines such as IL-6, tumor necrosis factor, and/or interferons.

-To date, no evidence-based interventions are available for the treatment of CFS.
+To date, no evidence-based interventions are available for the treatment of ME/CFS.

 Author